Try the App

 Meta-Analysis Findings (Duncan et al.)

-A landmark meta-analysis demonstrated that three skills have the most significant power in predicting later academic achievement:
+A landmark meta-analysis of six longitudinal datasets, led by economist Greg Duncan, demonstrated that three skills at school entry have the most significant power in predicting later academic achievement:

 1. Early math skills - The strongest predictor of later achievement